kunaual/Web-Design-Challenge/ReadMe.md

 This project used the saved figures and cities.csv dataset from the Python API project repository ( [here](https://github.com/kunaual/python-api-challenge) )

 Files included are:
+* Resources/cities.csv - cities dataset. this data is displayed on data.html
+* Resources/assets - folder containing 6 png files of the graphs displayed throughout this project
 * cloud.html - cloud visualization page
 * comp.htmp - visualization comparison page
 * data.html - page with table of project data